vdvcoder/vdvcoder/README.md

 ### Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm Olivier and I'm a Laravel developer and bug bounty enthousiast.
+I'm Olivier a Laravel developer and bug bounty enthousiast.

-I'm from Belgium, living in West-Flanders and working at 🐂 Bulldots.
+Living in Houthulst, West-Flanders, Belgium. and working at 🐂 Bullet Point bv.

-Always in for a chat.
+Always in for a chat!
+Or some ☕️

 📫 How to reach me: @vdvcoder , info@oliviervandevelde.be